Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 II.
 Introduction

-This document outlines the methodology behind the development of a novel transcript normalization tool within Thalamus’s Cortex application screening and review platform.
-This new feature was developed as part of an innovation grant made possible through the strategic collaboration between Thalamus and the AAMC.
-The tool aims to standardize and normalize medical school transcripts and core clerkship grades to facilitate more efficient and equitable application screening and selection for residency programs.
-The feature was created through a year-long grassroots collective involving data scientists, AI/ML experts, medical education researchers and technologists.
-A proof of concept was built and presented in November 2023 at the AAMC Learn Serve Lead (LSL) Conference in Seattle, WA.
-The tool has been further iterated on through discussions with and insight provided by specialty society and residency program leadership at various academic conferences, forums and webinars.
+The feature was first created through a year-long grassroots collective involving data scientists, AI/ML experts, and medical education researchers and technologists.
+A proof of concept was built and presented in November 2023 at the AAMC Learn Serve Lead (LSL) Conference in Seattle, WA, and launched in September 2024 for the 2025 ERAS residency recruitment season.
+The tool has been further enhanced through discussions with and insight provided by specialty society, residency program, and institutional leadership at various academic conferences, forums, and webinars.

 III.
 Objectives